amitxv/PC-Tuning/docs/post-install.md

 ## Merge the Registry Files

 Open CMD as administrator and enter the command below.
-Replace ``<winver>`` with the Windows version you are configuring (e.g 7, 8, 10, 11).
+Replace ``<winver>`` with the Windows version you are configuring (e.g. 7, 8, 10, 11).

 ```bat
 C:\bin\python\python.exe C:\bin\scripts\apply-registry.py --winver <winver>
 ```

-- Ensure that the program prints a "done" message to the console, if it has not then command prompt was probably not opened with administrator privileges and the registry files were not successfully merged
+- Ensure that the program prints a "done" message to the console, if it has not then CMD was probably not opened with administrator privileges and the registry files were not successfully merged

 - Restart your PC through ``Ctrl+Alt+Delete``.
-After and only after a restart, you can establish an Internet connection as the Windows update policies will take effect
+After and only after a restart, you can establish an internet connection as the Windows update policies will take effect

 ## [Spectre and Meltdown](https://www.grc.com/inspectre.htm)

-Ensure ``System is Spectre/Meltdown protected`` is ``NO`` with the program below.
+Ensure Spectre and Meltdown protected is disabled with the program below.
 AMD is unaffected by Meltdown and apparently [performs better with Spectre enabled](https://www.phoronix.com/review/amd-zen4-spectrev2), feel free to benchmark it on your own system.

 ```txt
 C:\bin\inspectre.exe